 [Account Owner] Best Practices: Deliverables

-For example, if you say in your agreement that services will be delivered within 12 months, then make your Deliverable due 12 months after the agreement signed date.
+For example, if you say in your agreement that services will be delivered within 12 months, then make your Deliverable due 12 months either after a document is signed, an invoice is paid, or (if applicable) a subscription is canceled.
+Note that these triggers to deliver the deliverable based on these is located on each engagement.

-For an on-going service, track more frequently.
+For an ongoing service, track more frequently.
 We generally see every 5 - 6 months as an ideal frequency for clients who are paying via subscription.
+However this can differ depending on how your firm and compliance see fit.

-If your service is being paid via subscription and does have an end date to it, then set up a Deliverable template that is ‘limited’ (i.e. only have the Deliverable bill __ number of times).
+If your service is being paid via subscription and does have an end date, then set up a Deliverable template with the future due dates and only having the deliverable with the deliverable trigger, and the selected number of occurrences.

 Some additional best practices: